-- Setting prices too low also does not necessarily lead to increased sales.
+- Setting prices low also does not always lead to increased sales.
 Low pricing can be interpreted by buyers as a sign of poor quality.

 - Similarly, be aware that asking for significantly more than similar models from other contributors can lead to reduced sales.